EfecanDemir/Twitter-Sentiment-Analysis-Covid-19/README.md

 ## Dataset Information

 We use and compare various different methods for sentiment analysis on tweets (a binary classification problem).
-The training dataset is expected to be a csv file of type `Description,Sentiment_Analysis,Polarity,Topic`
+The training dataset is expected to be a csv file of type `Description,Sentiment_Analysis,Polarity,Topic`.

 `Sentiment_Analysis` is either `1` (positive), `-1`(negative) and `0` (neutral).

+`Polarity` is the value between 1 and -1.

+`Topic` categorizes it under 7 headings during sentiment analysis.

 ## Requirements

 There are some general library requirements for the project and some which are specific to individual methods.
 The general requirements are as follows.
 * `numpy`
-* `scikit-learn`
-* `scipy`
+* `sklearn`
 * `nltk`

-The library requirements specific to some methods are:
+* `nlp`
-* `keras` with `TensorFlow` backend for LSTM
+* `keras` with `TensorFlow` backend for LSTM.
-* `xgboost` for XGBoost.
+* `matplotlib`

 **Note**: It is recommended to use Anaconda distribution of Python.